Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory: 0-brane solution in the model

 The dependence of various quantities on $\lS$ is plotted in figures \ref{fig:k=2 energy}, \ref{fig:k=2 inv 1} and \ref{fig:k=2 inv 2} in a similar way as in \cite{MarginalTachyonKM}\cite{KudrnaThesis}.
 The level is denoted by color following the rainbow spectrum from red at level 2 to violet at level 14.
 Infinite level extrapolations (using the method described in \cite{KudrnaThesis}) are denoted by solid black lines.
 The expected behavior is given either by the horizontal axes (for quantities that should be constant) or by dashed black lines (which are based on a fit of the phase of $E_{1/2,1/2}$ invariant, see later).

 In the first figure, we plot the total energy $E_{tot}$, the energy from the kinetic term $E_{kin}$, the invariant $E_{0,0}$ and the out-of-Siegel equation $\Delta_S$.
 Since we know that this branch of solutions represents 0-brane boundary state, these quantities mainly serve as a consistency check.
 They should not depend on $\lS$ and they should be equal to the 0-brane $g$-function $g_{1/2}=2^{-1/2}$ ($E_{tot}$, $E_{kin}$, $E_{0,0}$) or to zero ($\Delta_S$).
 For small $\lS$, the curves representing infinite level extrapolations are almost constant and they pretty much coincide with the expected values.
-However, their behavior changes as the value of $\lS$ increases and they gradually deviate from the expected values.
+However, their behavior worsens as the value of $\lS$ increases and they gradually deviate from the expected values.
 We observe that at high enough $\lS$, three of the four quantities actually move away from the axis with increasing level and their infinite level extrapolations are even further away.
 Therefore it is highly unlikely that the energy of the solution converges to the expected 0-brane $g$-function for high $\lS$.

-Next, in figure \ref{fig:k=2 inv 1}, we show invariants $E_{1,0}$ and $J_{33}$ and absolute values of invariants $E_{1/2,1/2}$ and $E_{1,1}$.
+Next, figure \ref{fig:k=2 inv 1} includes invariants $E_{1,0}$ and $J_{33}$ and absolute values of invariants $E_{1/2,1/2}$ and $E_{1,1}$.
 All these quantities should be also independent on $\lS$.
 Once again, they behave according to our expectation for low $\lS$, but as the value of the marginal parameter increases, they start to deviate significantly from the expected values.